Car club: Internet communities

 The Internet accelerated the growth of participation as online communities attracted large numbers of members.
 The Internet encouraged and fostered the development of many clubs centered on specific vehicles, including niche makes and models.

-Unlike traditional clubs, the content of most online communities are open to all for free.
-This has facilitated their growth, and made them a resource for potential owners or newbies.
+Unlike traditional clubs, the content of most online communities is open to all for free.
+This has facilitated their growth and made them a resource for potential owners or newbies.
 Larger online communities report registered members in the hundreds of thousands.
-The internet communities typically provide features such as forums, content databases (which include vehicle specifications, driving characteristics, repair information, and car tuning advice), Instant messaging services, photo-sharing, and commercial services (such as for sale by owner listings, part supplier directories, and referrals to mechanics and car dealers).
+The Internet communities typically provide features such as forums, content databases (which include vehicle specifications, driving characteristics, repair information, and car tuning advice), Instant messaging services, photo-sharing, and commercial services (such as for sale by owner listings, part supplier directories, and referrals to mechanics and car dealers).

 Most automotive communities were founded by individual enthusiasts/entrepreneurs, but some have been acquired by various internet and communication companies.

 As with traditional car clubs, some Internet automotive communities sponsor or operate off-line meets.
 Many of the leading Internet communities feature active directories of regional meets.

 Communities have also begun to form around digital media outlets such as YouTube channels and podcasts.
-Car enthusiasts are able to comment and share opinions with one another, allowing for an element of connection not found with other media variants.
+Car enthusiasts can comment and share opinions, allowing for an element of connection not found with other media variants.
 These platforms are being used by smaller studios and individuals to distribute content to a mass audience without needing a large budget.
 Production value is often high given the technology available to amateurs in the forms of software, cameras, microphones, and other producing equipment.

 International

-In some countries, notably in Japan, some car clubs are run as a way of regulating street races and to race against people they know, therefore reducing the possibility of an accident; the best known being the Mid Night Club.
-Also clubs are used to enter team drifting contests.
+are run as a way of regulating street races and to race against people they know, therefore reducing the possibility of an accident.
+Clubs are used to enter team drifting contests.

-Canadian car clubs have been known to host indoor car meets to avoid harsh weather, and to make up for short summer seasons.
+Canadian car clubs have been known to host indoor car meets to avoid harsh weather and to make up for short summer seasons.
 These events are commonly hosted in a heated parkade, with the car clubs generally facilitating a deal with the operators of the facility.